dmitriyklyuzov/quantum/README.md

 - Access Key: AKIAIOWFZ4KTTJAKNLFQ
 - Secret Access Code: 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
 - Visual Reference Available @ http://www.quantum-co.com/interview-visual-reference.jpg

+Note: this link is broken so I built the web interface in the simplest fashion possible

 Please Note - Use an existing web server or set up apache (WAMP / MAMP / XAAMP, etc.) for the assignment, then include a zip with all required files.
 Please contact if there are any questions.

 Screenshot of the completed app